 Chimneys and fireplaces

 - Block the chimney of unused fireplaces - a rubbish bag filled with shredded newspapers works well.
-Make sure the bag is very obvious so no one tries to light the fire with a blocked chimney.
+Make sure the bag is very obvious so no one tries to light a fire in a blocked chimney.

 Ceilings and floors